socraticDevBlog/eng_blog/src/pages/posts/028-gift_culture.md

 ``Open-source software`` is based on a ``gift economy``.
 Skilled programmers can easily find good paying jobs, computer and hardware is available and not very expensive.
 Somewhat, developers live in a contexte of ``abundance``.
 In their free time, their noble goal is to craft something useful and share it freely with the community.
 If you give away good code or help people out : you will enrich the community and gain status.
 The ones directly helped may not immediately give something back to you.
 But when they become able to help you, they will.
 Or if strangers hear that you're a kind programmer and contribute to the community : they might invite you to do cool work with them and take care good care of you.

-On the other hand, if all you do is being mean and being a parasite: no one will want to help you.
+On the other hand, if all you do is being mean and trying to be clever : no one will want to help you.

 > Today the professions where you can make the most money aren't the ones that are contributing the most to society.
 You can make a lot of money by doing terrible things.
 And for the things we need the most : they're aren't much money in them.
 > <cite>-- Charles Eisenstein</cite>